 How to Plant & Care for Your new Red Dogwood Tree

 When planting your Dogwood be sure you have the right location and conditions for your new tree to thrive.
-Spring and Fall are ideal times to plant.
-However, if you avoid freezing and hot temperatures you can plant almost any time of the year.
+Spring and fall are ideal times to plant.
+However, if you avoid extreme temperatures you can plant almost any time of the year.

-These trees tolerate full sun, part sun, and part shade and prefer soil that is well-drained, acidic, and nutrient rich.
+These trees tolerate full sun to part shade.
+Provide some shade if you live in a warmer zone.
+Dogwoods prefer soil that is well-drained, neutral to acidic, and nutrient rich, but they are adaptable to many soils.
 If you have alkaline soil, you can amend your soil.
 To acidify your soil, amend with compost, elemental sulfur, or use fertilizers specific for acid loving plants.
 Mulching with pine straw or pine bark will help over time as they begin to break down, but are not an immediate solution for increasing acidity.
 Mulching will also aid in keeping the shallow roots cool and moist.
 Add a layer of 2 to 3 inches of mulch.
 Do not allow the mulch to touch the trunk as this increases the chances of pests and disease.
-Dogwoods should be watered often enough that the soil does not dry completely, but is not saturated.
+Water deeply 1 to 2 times per week when newly planted.
+Once established this variety is drought tolerant, but will grow and bloom best when the soil is watered when it is dry.
 Fertilize in early spring and when planting to give your tree a boost.
-Choose a slow release fertilizer for acid loving plants.
-When planting take care not to burn the roots by mixing the fertilizer into the soil before placing your tree in the hole.
-Dogwoods don't generally require pruning, but if needed prune when they are dormant to remove any dead, dying, or crowded branches.
+Choose a balanced, slow release fertilizer like the one we carry here.
+Dogwoods do not generally require pruning, but if needed prune when they are dormant to remove any dead, dying, or crowded branches.